Now in bloom: City Grows, Lawrenceville’s urban oasis

 “I actually chose [Lawrenceville] before I even found this particular spot [on Butler Street],” she says.
 “And that’s because there’s so much advancement in urban gardening going on in the area.

 “The young folks that moved in here are really going back to the roots.
-They’re doing their own gardens, they’re raising chickens, they’re keeping bees.
-They’re doing all kinds of cool stuff.”
+They’re doing their own gardens, they’re raising chickens, they’re keeping bees…they’re doing all kinds of cool stuff.”

 The neighborhood’s demographic shift is recent, but rapid.
 In the past few years alone, Lawrenceville has welcomed a slew of new businesses and residents to its community, and continues to make local headlines for its redevelopment and real estate efforts.
-In particular, Upper Lawrenceville has seen dramatically positive changes in very little time.
+Upper Lawrenceville in particular has seen dramatically positive changes in very little time.

 In City Grows’ earliest days, Logan recalls a scene very different from what we see now: “You know, I was down here in the Twilight Zone by myself.
 It seems like years.
 There was no one else storefront-wise who was open besides me.
 Then, when Mauramori [Cafe, formerly at 5202 Butler] closed, there was no one here but me.
 It’s so nice now that everybody’s moved into the 10th Ward again.”